data-mechanics/course-2016-fal-proj/ggelinas/README.md

 ##Description

-Using the data sets above, I wanted to observe if there was a correlation between number of crimes within a district and the average property value within that district.
+Using the data sets above, I wanted to observe if there was a correlation between number of crimes within a police district and the average property value within that district.
 My hypothesis is that there should be a negative correlation with property value increasing and number of crimes decreasing.
 I will be using the Boston Police Stations, Boston Crime Reports and Property Assessments data sets to calculate the correlation coefficient and p-value.

 ## Transformations

+1. getData.py obtains all of the data sets and stores them as collections within MongoDB.

-1. Within DistrictNumCrimes.py I take Boston Crime Reports and Boston Police Stations data sets and take the total number of crimes for each district from the Boston Crime Reports and add a new column within the Boston Police Stations called num_crimes that corresponds to its specific district.
+2. Within DistrictNumCrimes.py I take Boston Crime Reports and Boston Police Stations data sets and take the total number of crimes for each district from the Boston Crime Reports and add a new column within the Boston Police Stations data set called num_crimes that corresponds to its specific district.

-2. PropertyMean.py takes the Boston Property Assessment
+3. PropertyMean.py takes the Boston Property Assessment and Boston Police Stations data sets and transforms them to obtain the average property value within a 1 mile range from each police district.
+I used a package called pyszipcode that must be installed in order to run this file. pyzipcode provides a database of zipcodes and functions that provide nearby zip codes within a range of a specific zipcode you are focused on.
+Although the full installation of pyzipcode might not fully install it should be able to still install pyzipcode without sqlite3.

+##Property Crime Analysis

+Before the analysis, I predicted that there would be a negative correlation coefficient as number of crimes going down and property value increasing within police districts.
+Based on the calculations it yielded these results.

+Correlation Coefficient: -0.6809827474468138
+P-value: 1.0

+This correlation coefficient shows that it is a strong negative correlation.
 Transformation 1: Calculated correlation coefficient number of crimes within a district with average property value within those districts Correlation Coefficient: -0.6809827474468138